act-rules/act-rules.github.io/_rules/aria-presentational-role-no-global-states-properties.md

 While user agents consistently handle elements undergoing [Presentational Roles Conflict Resolution][], authors bear the responsibility of preventing such conflicts.

+If the presentational role is inherited and the element has global WAI-ARIA states or properties, user agents maintain its presentational role regardless of any global ARIA state or property.

 ### Bibliography

 - [WAI-ARIA 1.2 - Presentational Roles Conflict Resolution][Presentational Roles Conflict Resolution]